IT-for-Change/English-Lang-Lab-Speech/README.md

 ### Principles

 - **Pedagogy Driven**  : Language learning pedagogy will drive software features, not the technology
-- **Teacher First**    : Support the teacher, minimize student <-> computer interactions
+- **Teacher First**    : Technology must support the teacher.
+Minimize student <-> computer interactions
-- **Offline First**    : All run-time features must be available offline.
+- **Offline First**    : Run-time features must be available offline.
 Online may be optionally included
 - **Openness**         : Data, training algorithms and methods will be open-source, not just an AI model end-product
-- **Extensibility**    : Allow additional voice samples to be easily included in the pipeline.
-For example, augment with regional accents
+- **Extensibility**    : Allow voice samples to be easily augmented in the pipeline.
+For example, add regional accents
 - **Privacy by design**: Avoid collecting sensitive personal data.
 Incorporate robust privacy practices in design

 ## Broad Use cases: